First Hundred Years' War: Consolidation of Capetian conquests

-The success of Philip Augustus
+Anti-French coalition

 The incredible success of Philip Augustus soon brought all of his rivals to unite against him.
 The opposition formed in 1212.
 John allied with his nephew, Otto IV, Holy Roman Emperor, who was currently facing an internal crisis within the Empire in which the French supported Otto's opposition, Philip of Swabia.
 Renaud de Dammartin was the real architect of the coalition.
 He had nothing to lose when he went to Frankfurt to seek the support of Otto and England, where he paid homage to John.
 Hostilities between Philip and John resumed immediately.

-At the same time, the first operations of the Albigensian Crusade, led by French barons, saw the quarrel between the Raymond VI, Count of Toulouse and the Crusaders.
+At the same time, the first operations of the Albigensian Crusade, led by French barons, saw the quarrel between Raymond VI, Count of Toulouse and the Crusaders.
 Philip Augustus refused to intervene and focused on the English danger.
-He gathered his barons in Soissons on April 8, 1213, ordering his son Louis to lead the expedition against England and won the support of all his vassals, except one, Ferdinand, Count of Flanders, whom he himself had installed two years earlier.
+He gathered his barons in Soissons on 8 April 1213, ordering his son Louis to lead the expedition against England and won the support of all his vassals, except one, Ferdinand, Count of Flanders, whom he himself had installed two years earlier.
 Philip then sought further support, particularly with Henry I, Duke of Brabant.
 After some hesitation, Pope Innocent III on the other hand chose to support John, which provided moral support, but no direct military advantage.
-The preparations of the conflict persisted: the initial project of Philip, who wanted to invade England, was thwarted when his fleet was attacked by the enemy coalition at Damme in May 1213.
+The preparations of the conflict persisted: the initial project of Philip, who wanted to invade England, was thwarted when his fleet was attacked by the enemy coalition at the Battle of Damme in May 1213.
 The following month saw Philip and Louis strive against the counties of Boulogne and Flanders.
 The northern cities were almost all devastated.

-In February 1214, John finally arrived on the continent, in La Rochelle, hoping to take Philip unawares.
-The strategy worked at first, since John won supporters among the barons of Limousin and Poitou.
-In May 1214, he returned to the Loire Valley and took Angers.
-Philip, already engaged with the combined coalition force of English, Flemish, and German forces in Flanders, ordered his son Louis to head west and fight John who was currently besieging Roche-au-Moine.
-Although John had outmaneuvered the Prince and thus forced him to give battle when John had a clear numerical advantage, the support of Poitevin and Angevin barons vacillated and they forced the king to retreat for unknown reasons; however, due to the military culture and the concept of chivalry at the time, this was not uncommon.
-It is not clear if the remaining mercenaries under John's leadership ever engaged the enemy.
-The king of England fled on July 2; the English defeat was total.
-But the coalition was not yet lost: everything depended on the eastern theatre of the war.